pagkly/Zed/Investopedia3/Guaranteed Loan.md

 ### Payday Loans

-The third type of guaranteed loan is a [payday loan](https://www.investopedia.com/terms/p/payday-loans.asp).
+The third type of guaranteed loan is a [[payday loan]](https://www.investopedia.com/terms/p/payday-loans.asp).
 When someone takes out a payday loan, their paycheck plays the role of the third party that guarantees the loan.
 A lending organization gives the borrower a loan, and the borrower writes the lender a post-dated check that the lender then cashes on that date – typically two weeks later.
 Sometimes lenders will require electronic access to a borrower's account to pull out funds, but it's best not to sign onto a guaranteed loan under those circumstances, especially if the lender isn't a traditional bank.

 The problem with payday loans is that they tend to create a cycle of debt, which can cause additional problems for people who are already in tough financial straits.
 This can happen when a borrower doesn't have the funds to repay their loan at the end of the typical two-week term.
 In such a scenario, the loan rolls into another loan with a whole new round of fees.
 Interest rates can be as high as 400% or more – and lenders typically charge the highest rates allowed under local laws.
 Some unscrupulous lenders may even attempt to cash a borrower's check before the post date, which creates the risk of overdraft.

-[Alternatives to payday guaranteed loans](https://www.investopedia.com/articles/personal-finance/111714/8-alternatives-credit-card-cash-advance.asp) include [unsecured personal loans](https://www.investopedia.com/articles/personal-finance/010516/how-apply-personal-loan.asp), which are available through local banks or online, credit card cash advances (you can save considerable money over payday loans [even with rates on advances as high as 30%](https://www.investopedia.com/ask/answers/111414/how-does-interest-work-cash-advance-my-credit-card.asp)) or borrowing from a family member.
+[Alternatives to payday guaranteed loans](https://www.investopedia.com/articles/personal-finance/111714/8-alternatives-credit-card-cash-advance.asp) include [[unsecured personal loans]](https://www.investopedia.com/articles/personal-finance/010516/how-apply-personal-loan.asp), which are available through local banks or online, credit card cash advances (you can save considerable money over payday loans [even with rates on advances as high as 30%](https://www.investopedia.com/ask/answers/111414/how-does-interest-work-cash-advance-my-credit-card.asp)) or borrowing from a family member.